August 8, 2025

 Step 2: Analyze Queries with EXPLAIN

-, which indicates a “full table scan”—MySQL is reading every single row in the table to find a match.
-This is extremely inefficient on large tables.possible_keys
+• e: This describes how MySQL joins the tables.
+You want to see values like ‘ref’, ‘range’, or ‘index’.
+The worst value is ALL, which indicates a “full table scan”—MySQL is reading every single row in the table to find a match.
+This is highly inefficient on large tables.

-: This column provides additional information.
-Watch out for “Using filesort” and “Using temporary,” which mean MySQL has to create temporary tables on disk to sort the results—a very slow operation.
+• Extra: This column provides additional information.
+Watch out for “Using filesort” and “Using temporary,” which indicate that MySQL must create temporary tables on disk to sort the results—a very slow operation.
 (WordPress VIP Documentation).

 Step 3: Implement Strategic Indexing